javbotero/Outer-Coast/_posts/2016-06-01-past-two-months-of-progress-contributing.md

 Musicals are complex creative products.
 You need a librettist, a director, a choreographer, a composer, a producer.
 A diverse team with disparate expertise working together to make the whole production sparkle.

-The same is true of Outer Coast College, especially as we look back on the last two-plus months of progress.
+The same is true of Outer Coast, especially as we look back on the last two-plus months of progress.
 It's a team effort.
-A medley of amazing people across Alaska, the U.S., and the world, working together to make real a new college that scintillates with creative, intellectual, and entrepreneurial energy.
+A medley of amazing people across Alaska, the U.S., and the world, working together to make real a new institution of higher learning that scintillates with creative, intellectual, and entrepreneurial energy.

 ![Sitka]({{ site.assetsurl }}news/2016-06-01/BerettWilber_Sitka.jpg)